Signing up to Codemagic

 Read more about GitHub organizations and OAuth app restrictions.

-- Click Join using GitHub App at codemagic.io/signup.
-You will be authorized via GitHub without granting any access to your repositories.
+- Click Authorize Codemagic to verify your identity.
+You will be authenticated via GitHub without granting access to any of your repositories.

-You can change repository access settings in Codemagic CI/CD app on GitHub anytime by navigating to Settings > Applications > Installed GitHub Apps > Codemagic CI/CD, or by going to https://github.com/apps/codemagic-ci-cd.
+If you want to install Codemagic GitHub app to another GitHub account/organization or change repository access settings, navigate to GitHub > Settings > Applications > Installed GitHub Apps > Codemagic CI/CD or go directly to https://github.com/apps/codemagic-ci-cd and click Configure.
+If there are issues with the integration, try disconnecting and connecting the integration in Codemagic.
 Note that the settings you configure in Codemagic CI/CD GitHub app prevail over the GitHub OAuth integration settings.

-If you have enabled the GitHub integration for your team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.
+- The primary team owner has connected the GitHub app integration for their personal account in User settings > Integrations and the team has not enabled the GitHub integration.
+If the regular GitHub integration is enabled for the team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.

-You can disable the Codemagic CI/CD GitHub app integration in Codemagic by navigating to User settings > Integrations > GitHub App and clicking Disconnect.
-This annuls all settings configured for the Codemagic app in GitHub but won't delete your buid history.
+The Codemagic CI/CD GitHub app integration can be disabled by clicking Disconnect in User settings > Integrations > GitHub App for your personal account or in Team settings > Team Integrations > GitHub App to disconnect it from the team.
+This annuls all settings configured for the Codemagic app in GitHub but won’t delete your buid history.

 The GitHub app integration is also disabled when you uninstall the Codemagic CI/CD app in GitHub.
 You can still log in to Codemagic with the GitHub app and see your build history if Codemagic CI/CD remains an authorized GitHub app in GitHub.
 Please note that unless you have other active integrations (e.g. GitHub, Bitbucket or GitLab OAuth integration), your Codemagic account will be deleted in two weeks.
 You can cancel account deletion by navigating to User settings > Delete account and clicking Cancel deletion before the two weeks are up.